WorldMusic

 Bob Marley translates Jamaica

-Bob Marley (1945–1981) was not the inventor of the one drop, but he was the figure who carried it out of Kingston in a form English-speaking rock listeners could metabolize.
+Bob Marley (1945–1981) did not invent the one drop, but he was the figure who carried it out of Kingston in a form English-speaking rock listeners could absorb.
 Through Island Records and producer Chris Blackwell, his late-70s albums — Exodus in 1977, Kaya in 1978, Survival in 1979 — placed Rastafarian spirituality, anti-colonial politics, and that backward-leaning bar inside an arena-rock distribution system.

-By the late 1990s the loop was the spine of a new genre.
-Daddy Yankee's Gasolina, released in 2004 on El Cartel and licensed through Machete Music, took reggaeton global.
-Twenty years later, the same dembow pulse is still doing the work: J Balvin and Bad Bunny converted it into a Billboard Hot 100 staple through the late 2010s, and the rhythm continues to anchor Spanish-language pop.
+Daddy Yankee's Gasolina, released in 2004 on El Cartel and licensed through Machete Music, took reggaeton global — the moment a Jamaican loop conquered the United States as a Spanish-language hit.
+Two decades on, the same dembow pulse still runs the charts: J Balvin and Bad Bunny turned it into a Billboard Hot 100 staple through the late 2010s, and the rhythm still underpins Spanish-language pop.

 The track here is Bad Bunny's Tití Me Preguntó from Un Verano Sin Ti (Rimas, 2022).
-Listen for the kick pattern — it is not, structurally, that far from a 1985 Kingston dub plate.
+Listen for the kick pattern — it is not, structurally, that far from the dembow Bobby Digital and Shabba Ranks cut in Kingston in 1990.

 A small island, a global beat

 The traces show up everywhere.
 Afrobeats producers in Lagos use dancehall drum patterns.
 Sean Paul has spent two decades on English-language radio.
-Amapiano's log-drum bounce, born in South Africa, swaps phone calls with dancehall riddims through the Caribbean diaspora in London.
-The one drop was supposed to belong to Jamaica.
-It still does — it just also belongs to everyone else now.
+Even amapiano — the springy South African dance sound built on a deep log-drum bassline rather than on anything Jamaican — crosses paths with Caribbean club culture through the diaspora in London.
+The one drop was Jamaica's.
+It still is.
+It just belongs to everyone else now, too.

 Genres referenced in this piece